 Sacre bleu!
 The language that English speakers appear to find the chicest is not a particularly close relative!
 More of a relative through marriage, really.
 That said, linguists have found that English and French are 27% lexical similar, and there are many words of French origin that English speakers use every day.
 That’s even excluding the French phrases that have been so normalized in English it’s almost a faux pas not to know them.

-For any budding linguists out there, you might be wondering why English is so close to French when French is from another language family, the Romance languages.
+For any budding linguists out there, you might be wondering why English is so close to French when French is from another family, the Romance languages.
 While there certainly are many differences between English and French, most of this borrowed vocabulary came from another invasion of Britain, the Norman Invasion.